Liliac (band): History

-Their father Florin was born in Transylvania, Romania.
-He worked as a music producer for many years.
-He started the siblings playing music, drove them to their lessons and also started the band.
-Circa June 2022 they have produced two albums.
-During the COVID pandemic, they moved their base from Los Angeles to Atlanta.
-They were a common sight performing at the Santa Monica Pier for several years while building their fan base.
-Eventually they were "kicked out" because they were drawing crowds that were too large.
-Florin also manages the band.
+Florin Cristea, the father of the band members, was born in Transylvania, Romania.
+He worked as a music producer for many years and introduced his children to music, arranging lessons and helping to form the band.
+As of June 2022, Liliac had released five albums.
+During the COVID-19 pandemic, the band relocated from Los Angeles to Atlanta.

+The group performed regularly at the Santa Monica Pier for several years while building their fan base.
+They were later asked to stop performing there due to the large crowds they attracted.
+Florin Cristea also serves as the band's manager.

-Liliac competed on The World's Best hosted by James Corden.
-They also did a performance on America's Got Talent "that dropped the jaw of Simon Cowell".
+Liliac competed on The World's Best, hosted by James Corden.
+They also appeared on America's Got Talent, where their performance "dropped the jaw" of judge Simon Cowell.

-The band name translates to "bat" in Romanian, where Florin and their mother are from.
+The band's name translates to "bat" in Romanian, the native language of their parents.

-Their recording "We Are The Children" from their 2nd album Queen of Hearts hit No. 1 on Amazon’s Rock Chart for New Releases and Best Sellers.
+Their recording "We Are the Children," from their second album Queen of Hearts, reached number one on Amazon's rock chart for new releases and best sellers.

 Discography

-Their first album was Chain of Thorns released in 2019 followed by Queen of Hearts released in 2020.
-Their third album Madness was released in 2023.
-They also released three covers CDs: Covers Volume 1, Covers Volume 2 and Covers Volume 3.
+Liliac released their debut album, Chain of Thorns, in 2019.
+This was followed by their second album, Queen of Hearts, in 2020.
+Their third studio album, Madness, was released in 2023.

+In addition to their original material, the band has released three cover albums: Covers Volume 1, Covers Volume 2, and Covers Volume 3.